-The Los Angeles County Economic Development Corporation is a 501c3 non-profit dedicated to advancing opportunity and prosperity for all via objective economic research and analysis, strategic assistance to government and business, and targeted public policy.
-These efforts are guided and supported by the expertise and counsel of the LAEDC's business, government and education members and partners.
+The Los Angeles County Economic Development Corporation is a public-benefit nonprofit dedicated to collectively advancing opportunity and prosperity for all, via objective economic research and analysis, strategic assistance to business, education and government, and targeted public policy.
+These efforts are guided and supported by the expertise and counsel of the LAEDC's members and partners.